Reference

 Can you skip the vote entirely?

 Yes.
-If nobody nominates anyone, or if no nomination gets enough support, the day ends without an elimination.
-This benefits the Mafia (they get another night kill without losing a member), so Citizens should almost always try to vote someone out.
+If nobody nominates anyone, or if no nomination gets enough support, the day ends without a vote.
+This benefits the Werewolves (they get another night action without losing a member), so Villagers should almost always try to vote someone out.

-No. Dead players are silent.
+No. Eliminated players are silent.
 No talking, no gesturing, no facial expressions, no mouthing words.
-Dead is dead.
-This is one of the hardest rules to enforce, but it matters — a dead player pointing at their killer wrecks the game.
+Once you're out, you're out.
+This is one of the hardest rules to enforce, but it matters — a removed player pointing at who targeted them wrecks the game.

 Are you allowed to show your role card?

 No. Players cannot reveal their role card or any physical proof.
 You can claim to be any role, but you cannot prove it.
-This rule exists so that Mafia members can lie about their role and Citizens can't just flash their card to prove innocence.
+This rule exists so that Werewolf members can lie about their role and Villagers can't just flash their card to prove innocence.

 Can you whisper or have private conversations?